apache/arrow/docs/source/java/substrait.rst

 Executing Projections and Filters Using Extended Expressions
 ============================================================

-Dataset also supports projections and filters with Substrait's extended expressions.
+Dataset also supports projections and filters with Substrait's `Extended Expression`_.
 This requires the substrait-java library.

 This Java program: